 In South Africa, the nineteenth century ended with the largest conflict the region had ever known: the Anglo-Boer War of 1899 to 1902, in which the British Empire fought the independent Boer republics for control of the Transvaal region, rich with newly discovered gold and diamonds.
 The pretext of the declaration of war was based on the refusal of the British to concede to an ultimatum delivered by the Boer republics, stating that they should cease building up their military presence in the region.
 The British, meanwhile, had made demands that the Boer republics grant foreigners residing in their territories (who were mostly British) equal political rights, a demand that had been refused.
 It was not the first major colonial war fought on South African soil, nor even the first between Britain and the Boer republics, but it was by far the bloodiest.
 One of the venues we visit on our Alexandra’s Africa Hosted Safaris, near Louis Trichardt in Limpopo Province, is at the heart of where this story plays out.

-The story of the South African War is a many-coloured tapestry…
+The story of the Anglo-Boer War is a many-coloured tapestry…

 While the official belligerents were Brits and Boers, modern historians often refer to the conflict as the South African War because almost all of the country’s ethnic and cultural groups were inadvertently pulled into this three-year tempest of violence, destruction and suffering.
 As with all wars, the story of the South African War is a many-coloured tapestry, woven from countless tales of heroism and cowardice, blunders and bravado, sieges and battlefields, defiant last stands and humiliating surrenders, fierce resistance and guerrilla warfare, and the desolation and woe of a scorched earth policy and concentration camps.
 It is also a story of heroes and villains on both sides, as well as larger-than-life characters, many of whom, like Jan Smuts and Winston Churchill, went on to shape world history in the twentieth century.